pegasus-isi/slurm-docker-cluster/README.md

 * Mounts nfs filesystem in the containers at `/nfs`.
 * The home filesystem is mounted out of a volume named `user_home`.
 * Sets up a `bamboo` user in the dockerized setup
-* The public key for the bamboo user on scitech machines is picked up from `bamboo_workflow_id_rsa.pub`, and setup for the bamboo user in the slurm cluster setup.
+* The public key for the bamboo user on scitech machines is picked up from `bamboo_slurm_id_rsa.pub`, and used for setup of the bamboo user in the slurm cluster setup.
 * The SSH server set on the `slurmctld` container binds to `2222` on the host machine.

 ### HTCondor Setup on Remote Submit Node